 What should I bring on the Peak Climbing?

 - We can provide you a complete list of gears upon your booking of the trip but generally plastic mountaineering boot, crampon, harness, ice axe, good trekking/hiking boot, daypack, layers of breathable clothing for day and night, trekking pole, etc.

 - YES, most of the climbing gears are available on hire in KTM including plastic mountaineering boot, crampon, ice axe, etc. If you want to hire the plastic boot, you must have to inform us about your foot size in advance so that we can get good size boot for you.
 Sometime during the peak season, it’s difficult to get the right size boot.

 Do I have to tip to the local staff?

-- Tipping is kind of motivation factor to our local staff and on our treks & expedition.
+- Tipping is a kind of motivation factor for our local staff and on our treks & expedition.
 The local people really appreciate being rewarded directly by the clients for doing a good job.
 This encourages them to work hard and perform their duties to a high level of quality.
-Depending on number of clients in the team, we advice appropriate tips in trip notes and tips are sometimes best administered by the Sirdir, Cook and some time with assistance from the Trek & Expedition Leader.
+Depending on the number of clients in the team, we advice appropriate tips in trip notes and tips are sometimes best administered by the Sardar, Cook and some time with assistance from the Trek & Expedition Leader.